A Universal Framework for Multiport Network Analysis of Reconfigurable Intelligent Surfaces: General RIS-Aided Communication Model

 Then, recalling that $\mathbf{b}=(\mathbf{S}^{-1}+\mathbf{I})^{-1}\mathbf{v}$ and observing that \eqref{eq:bs} gives $\mathbf{v}_{s}=2(\mathbf{I}-\mathbf{\Gamma})^{-1}\mathbf{b}_{s}$, from \eqref{eq:proof-gen2} we obtain

 giving \eqref{eq:sol-s1}.
-Thus, the general channel models \eqref{eq:Hgen-z} and \eqref{eq:Hgen-s} are equivalent since they are a direct consequence of equivalent equations, in agreement with microwave theory \cite[Chapter 4]{poz11}.
-By the transitive property of the equivalence relation, we also have that the general channel models based on the $Y$- and $S$-parameters are equivalent.
+Thus, the general channel models \eqref{eq:Hgen-z} and \eqref{eq:Hgen-s} are equivalent since they are a direct consequence of equivalent equations, in agreement with network theory \cite[Chapter 4]{poz11}. \end{proof} By the transitive property of the equivalence relation, we also have that the general channel models based on the $Y$- and $S$-parameters are equivalent.